silentshadow88/EntPack/README.md

 # EntPack
-installation script a pack of entertainment apps for PX50 Atlas OS
+Pre-installation package of entertainment apps for PX50 Atlas OS

 ## This installation apps includes:
   - NewPipe